neelkamath/omni-chat-backend/docs/developing.md

 Here's what a standard project iteration looks like.

-1. Pick a feature to work on using the [spec](spec.md).
-Since the spec only lists features end-users are aware of, and not implementation details, the feature doesn't have to be present in the spec.
-If the feature isn't present in the spec, but is relevant to a technical (e.g., a programmer who will make bots for the service) or nontechnical end-user, add it to the spec.
+1. Pick a feature to work on using the [project board](https://github.com/neelkamath/omni-chat/projects/1).
 1. If the feature is an HTTP API endpoint, plan it in the [OpenAPI spec](openapi.yaml).
 1. Create any required [JSON models](../src/main/kotlin/Json.kt).
-1. If you're updating the DB, keep in mind that you might have to wipe it when the account is deleted.
+1. If you're updating the DB, keep in mind that you might have to wipe this data when an account is deleted.
 1. Write tests (i.e., TDD).
 If you're writing tests for an HTTP API endpoint, perform the following sub-steps.
     1. Create a file in [`src/test/kotlin/routes`](../src/test/kotlin/routes) named using the format `<URL>Test.kt`.
 For example, the endpoint `/jwt-request` has its tests in [`src/test/kotlin/routes/JwtRequestTest.kt`](../src/test/kotlin/routes/JwtRequestTest.kt).
     1. Create a function in the newly created file which returns a `io.ktor.server.testing.TestApplicationResponse`.
 The function should be named the operation ID used by the endpoint in the OpenAPI spec.